Liz Truss doubles down on disastrous ‘growth’ plan in farewell speech

 No contrition from outgoing prime minister – despite failure of 49-day premiership which crashed the economy and shredded public trust

-An unrepentant Liz Truss has delivered her final speech at No 10 after just 49 days in office, urging her successor Rishi Sunak to stick to her plans for low taxes and higher growth.
+An unrepentant Liz Truss has delivered her final speech at No 10 after just 49 days in office, urging her successor Rishi Sunak not to ditch her dream of low taxes and a dash for growth.

 In a short speech, the outgoing prime minister stuck to the message of her premiership – before walking up Downing Street with her family and being driven through the famous gates.